gwleclerc/mob.sh/deck.md

 <div class="flex vertical space-between">

-## Le mob programming, c'est quoi ?
+## What is mob programming?

-Un peu comme le pair programming, mais à plus que 2…
+A bit like peer programming, but with more than 2 people...

 </div>